rlt3/Little-Man-Computer/README.md

 This architecture has an `input` instruction.
 My machine handles this by expecting arguments to be put on the command line following the assembly file.
-`subtract.asm' subtracts two numbers given on the command line.
+`subtract.asm` subtracts two numbers given on the command line.
 You would call it like `./lmc subtract.asm 4 2`.

 ## What are the instructions?